Thichman/Thichman/README.md

-### Hello, I am a programmer with current projects in java, javascript, C and Python.
+### Hello, I am a programmer with current projects in javascript Primarily using React and NextJS framework.
-### ⚡ I am currently a analytics manager for Drive Social Media.
 ### Current AI enthusiest looking at the best ways to integrate AI models into my work.
 ### AI is going to revolutionize programming and all aspects of the human experience.
 ### My goal is to create and optimize tools to further this progress.